sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/CustomServer.md

 ### Overview

-The Carbon AI Chat provides your own server for the chat to interact with.
-It allows for both streaming and non-streamed results, or a mixture of both.
+The Carbon AI Chat allows you to provide your own server for the chat to interact with.
+It supports both streaming and non-streaming results, or a mixture of both.

 ### Creating your custom messaging server